bafyle/DSL-Server/readme.md

-# Sign Language Django Server
+# Dynamic Sign Language Back-end Server

-This Django application process the received data (images and videos) from the client and apply any necessary preprocessing before the model prediction.
+My graduation project back-end server.
+It serves the incoming request that has a media file attached to it, apply the preprocessing pipeline, and finally return to the client a response with a predicted sign language vocabulary.
+In addition to a websocket endpoint to provide a real-time prediction.

-### Apps
+### Technologies
+This server is built using Django Framework and Django channels library.
-For now, the server has only two apps, chat app which is an example for django channels and websocket and ML_app which has the MODEL and the prediction function and endpoints. chat is disabled and will be removed in the future
+For now, the server has only one app: ML_app.
+Which has the model and the prediction process and endpoints.

-### Server endpoints
+### Server Endpoints
 This project has two endpoints (for now) which are:
 ~~~
 http://host:port/api/upload-media/